MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/best-practices.md

 ms.localizationpriority: medium
 ---
 # Best Practices & FAQ
-Here we examine some best practices for using PlayFab insights as well as address the most frequently asked questions.
+Here we examine some best practices for using PlayFab Insights as well as address the most frequently asked questions.

 ## Best Practices
 - Each performance level comes with a certain quantity of cache.
 It is a good idea to calculate a daily data footprint and decide how many days of data you would like in cache.
 A small buffer or very well known data footprint will allow anyone performing queries to know when to expect optimal performance.
 Running visualizations against that expected performance is also recommended for quick results.